 (6) Rejection?
 Or set for a hearing?

 Sometimes the Commission sees something they don’t like, and they want to question us about some detail of the agreement.
-If so, they will set the matter in for a hearing.
-That stinks, because we have to wait on a hearing date to get approval.
+If so, they will set the matter in for a hearing, and this means we have to wait on a hearing date to get approval.
 But there is no way to get around that.
 If they want a hearing, we will go to it.

 Don’t get scared reading this section.
-Maybe 1-2% of my settlements get rejected or set for a hearing.
+Maybe 1-2% of our settlements get rejected or set for a hearing.
 It is not common.
-And usually, it will be for an issue I know is hanging out there, and I will make you aware of the risk.
+And usually, it will be for an issue we know is hanging out there and will make you aware of the risk.
 But you have to know rejection can happen, and you have to be prepared for it if it does happen.

 (7) Approval & Payment

 If all goes well, the Workers’ Compensation Commission will approve your settlement.
-If so, we will both get an Order in the mail noting your settlement is approved.
+If so, you and your lawyer will both get an Order in the mail noting your settlement is approved.
 When that happens, the insurer has 15 days to send the checks.
 Normally, they don’t wait that long, because they are ready for this too.
 But keep in mind they can take up to 15 days.

-The insurer will send the checks to my office.
+The insurer will send the checks to the law firm.
 We will call you when your check is here.
 They will make one check to me, one to any doctor we hired for a rating, and one to you directly.
-So all I have to do is get it to you.
-I prefer people pick it up (and most people want to), but I am always willing to mail it if you ask me to do that.
-It will be your decision.
+So all your lawyer has to do is get it to you.
+We prefer people pick it up (and most people want to), but we are always willing to mail it if you need that to be done.

-As I have said, there is no way to shortcut this process.
+As mentioned before, there is no way to shortcut the Maryland workers’ comp settlement process.
 You will have to wait until you get that check.
 It stinks, and it can make life hard.
 But as you should know by now, nothing about the workers’ compensation process is easy.
 Why should this be any different?

-As always, contact me if you have any questions.
+As always, contact us if you have any questions.

 Want to know more?
 Discover what you need to know about workers’ compensation in Maryland.
 Click here to see our Free Legal Consumer Guide to Maryland Workers’ Compensation and get answers to your questions today.
 Know your options.
 Be informed.
 Protect yourself.